MicrosoftDocs/power-platform/power-platform/admin/what-are-preview-features-how-do-i-enable-them.md

 - May be available only in selected geographic areas.

 ## How do I enable a Preview feature?
- To enable a Preview feature, you must be a [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] administrator.
+ To enable a Preview feature, you must be a Dynamics 365 administrator.

 1. [!INCLUDE[proc_settings_administration](../includes/proc-settings-administration.md)]